Optimizing DXF Files for Laser, Plasma & Waterjet Cutting

 1. Join Your Paths (Gap Healing)

 CNC machines need continuous paths to follow.
 If your drawing has thousands of tiny, disconnected lines, the laser head will constantly stop and start (this is called "stuttering").
+Using pdf2dxf.us, our engine automatically attempts to "heal" small gaps between segments, joining them into continuous Polylines.

 2. Avoid "Double Lines"

-Our **Raster-to-Vector (R2V)** engine uses thinning algorithms to find the centerline of your strokes, producing a single, clean path for the cutting head.
+A common issue with automatic vectorization is "double-tracing."
+Our Raster-to-Vector (R2V) engine uses thinning algorithms to find the centerline of your strokes, producing a single, clean path for the cutting head.

 3. The Importance of Arc Detection

-We use **Bulge Detection** to convert these segments back into true mathematical Arcs and Circles.
-Result?
-Smaller files and perfectly smooth circular cuts.
+Many converters turn a circle into hundreds of tiny straight segments.
+We use Bulge Detection to convert these segments back into true mathematical Arcs and Circles — smaller files and perfectly smooth circular cuts.

 4. Cleaning Up Overlapping Geometry